Smart Bark is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 Easy to clean it can be machine washed in cold water and tumble dried at low temperature.

-5. Puppy Harness & Tether
+9. Puppy Harness

 A harness is generally considered to be the safest choice of car restraint for dogs but may not necessarily be the right choice for your first car journey.